 [Point of contact for this section: Vic Vilnrotter]

-A method is needed to correlate spacecraft clock time with ground receive time.
+Time correlation is the process of establishing a relationship between spacecraft clock time and standard time on the ground, such as UTC.
 If spacecraft clocks never drifted with respect to earth-based clocks, then they could be set just once, i.e. referenced to ground clocks before launch, and would keep accurate time forever.
 Events and data could be time tagged accurately for science and engineering purposes, and precision in-situ based navigation would also be possible.
 Unfortunately, the timing base for many spacecraft functions such as Command and Data Handling (C&DH) units is an oscillator that can drift significantly relative to Coordinated Universal Time (UTC) due to thermal effects on the spacecraft and inherent low-frequency drift.
 This creates a need to monitor and predict spacecraft clock drift with respect to UTC, a process that is called Time Correlation.

+Using the time correlation approach, the spacecraft clock is not changed once launched.
+Instead, the counter is allowed to run freely.
+In a typical protocol, the ground maintains a correlation file to associate the spacecraft clock to UTC.
+The spacecraft generates a time tag, SCLK, and places it in a time correlation packet along with an indication of the reference frame.
+The Earth receive time, ERT, of this frame is measured on the ground.
+A series of (SCLK, ERT) pairs, is used to calculate the offset of the spacecraft clock with respect to the UTC.
+To make this computation, the known spacecraft position is used to remove the delay caused by the one-way light time, and any delays present in the spacecraft and ground station are also accounted for.

 In general, the Time Correlation process is assisted by timing services that provide a means to measure and predict the difference between the Spacecraft Clock (SCLK) time of an event, and the actual spacecraft event time (SCET) of the same event.
 For example, the spacecraft may send special purpose Time Correlation (TC) packets that include a SCLK time stamp when the first bit of a reference frame sync marker passes a specific point in the spacecraft hardware.
 Upon reception on the ground, this same bit in the frame sync marker can be time stamped with Earth Receiver Time (ERT) referenced to its passage through a particular point in the station receive chain.
 These time stamp pairs, (SCLK, ERT), form the basis by which spacecraft clock offset and drift can be corrected and predicted in the future.

 Correlating a clock in space with an Earth based time standard can be accomplished using either an RF signal that travels one way (spacecraft to Earth or Earth to spacecraft) or for more accurate correlations, a signal that travels two ways (Earth to satellite and back to Earth).
 These techniques can also be used between any two nodes, such as a space station and another satellite.
-Setting a clock at one point to agree with another one at a different location is referred to as time transfer.
+Setting a clock at one point to agree with another one at a different location is referred to as “time transfer”.